matf-pp/2023_MPass/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/13da5432f0824aa984b9550909697435)](https://app.codacy.com/gh/matf-pp/2023_MPass/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade)

 CLI based, simple password manager desktop application for Linux.
 Provides functionalities such as storing, accessing, adding and modifying sensitive login information.
 Login entries are stored in an encrypted database.
-User can create one or multiple databases with unique master passwords, and to gain access to an existing database a correct master password needs to be entered.
+User can create one or multiple vaults with unique master passwords, and to gain access to an existing vault a correct master password needs to be entered.
 Encryption was implemented using AES-256 algorithm with GCM, and encryption keys are created using PBKDF2 hashing algorithm.

 Project was written in Go language.